core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # IANA Considerations {#iana}

-[^to-be-removed]

-[^to-be-removed]: RFC Editor: please replace RFC XXXX with the RFC
-    number of this RFC and remove this note.

 This document has the following actions for IANA.

 Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.